-In addition, Blizzcon offered the youtubers they invited in 2019 to play the demo version of the game and introduce it to the audience.
+Besides, BlizzCon offered the YouTubers they invited in 2019 to play the demo version of the game and introduce it to the audience.

-Although an official release date has not been released, it is possible to make an inference from the updates released by the producers and the introductions of the gameplays.
-However some estimates predict the release will not be happen within 2020.
-And some estametes shows us the best posibility of the release will be last quarter of 2021.
-We will be here with updates…
+Although an official release date has not been released, it is possible to inference from the updates released by the producers and the introductions of the gameplay.
+However, some estimates predict the release will not happen within 2020.
+And some estimates show us the best possibility of the release will be the last quarter of 2021.
+We will be here with updates.

 Previous games of the series and evaluation averages:

 - DIABLO (PC) // Year: 1996, Metascore: 94, User score: 8.7 (Developer: Blizzard)

 - DIABLO II (PC) // Year: 2000, Metascore: 88, User score: 8.8 (Developer: Blizzard)

 - DIABLO III (PC) // Year: 2012, Metascore: 88, User score: 4.1 (Developer: Blizzard)

 How will be Diablo 4 – all details – update: 4th August 2020